 An inclination for business

 Kremer is a lifelong entrepreneur.
-From cutting lawns at a young age to where he is today, he’s always been inclined toward business.
+From a young age cutting lawns to where he is today, he’s always been inclined toward business.
 His love of science developed while attending the University of Minnesota, where he became immediately hooked by the world of plant cell biology.
 “You can take parts of a plant and grow a whole new plant!” he says with a grin.
 At the time, he was unsure how to apply his newfound passion for science.